jem-suu/Kassel/Readme.md

 # Copyrights

-All textures and models are Copyright © Jem (ˢᵗᵘᵈᶦᵒononoki) and thus must be unmodified when included with any maps, freeware or payware. ***I did not almost get run over by a taxi for no reason.***
+All textures and models are Copyright © Jem (jem_suu) and thus must be unmodified when included with any maps, freeware or payware. ***I did not almost get run over by a taxi for no reason.***

 Please ensure to credit me through this repo (https://github.com/jem-suu/kassel) in your acknowledgements for your projects.